VolkanSah/Super-Sexy-Custom-Buttons/README.md

 ## FAQ

-**Q: Will my buttons really stand out?**
+**Q: Which buttons does this plugin style?**
-A: Darling, your buttons will be the star of the show. ✨
+A: Only the most important ones!
+Specifically, your "Continue Reading" links, and the "Post Comment" and "Reply" buttons in your comment sections.
+Because they deserve to shine. ✨

-**Q: Can I use this for every button on my site?**
+**Q: Can I use this for other buttons?**
-A: Absolutely!
-Just apply the `.fancy-button` class wherever you need that extra sparkle.
+A: The plugin is designed to focus on those key buttons, but if you’re feeling adventurous, you can always add the `.fancy-button` class to any other button you want to glam up.

 **Q: What if my theme tries to override the styles?**
 A: Don’t worry, we’ve already sprinkled some `!important` on that.
 Nothing’s going to dull your shine.